matejak/argbash/doc/example.rst

 So let's try the script in action!
 Let's see what happens when we pass the -h option:

-.. include:: minimal-output-help.txt
+.. include:: _static/minimal-output-help.txt

 OK, so it seems that passing it one (mandatory) positional arg will do the trick:

-.. include:: minimal-output-noverbose.txt
+.. include:: _static/minimal-output-noverbose.txt

 Oops, we have forgot to turn verbose output on!
 Let's fix that...

-.. include:: minimal-output-foobar.txt
+.. include:: _static/minimal-output-foobar.txt

 Closer look
 -----------